 During the year, a third party performed an assessment of the base cost of the decommissioning of the Groups UK solar farms.
 The findings have resulted in material change in the cost estimate and therefore a provision has been recognised for the first time on some sites.
-The impact has resulted in a provision being raised for £18m to the balance sheet decommissioning liability and fixed assets.
-As at 30 June 2022 there is no impact on the profit and loss.
-Sites not affected are addressed below vi.
-Impairment of goodwill and investments (estimate)
+The impact has resulted in a provision being raised for £18m to the balance sneet decommissioning liability and fixed assets.
+As at 30 June 2022 there is no impact on the profit and toss.
+Sites not affected are addressed below.